Abbreviation - Buzzword

 A blend is a word formed by merging the sounds and meanings of two or more other words.

-Language structures--typical of headlines, slogans, lists, and text messages (including Tweets)--made up only of words that are essential to convey a message.
+Block language refers to language structures--typical of headlines, slogans, lists, and text messages--made up only of words that are essential to convey a message.

 A block quotation is a direct quotation that is not placed inside quotation marks but is instead set off from the rest of a text by starting it on a new line and indenting it from the left margin.